 To demonstrate how one static implementation of this concept would have performed over time, we allocated:

-a) 85% allocation to the Bloomberg Barclays Global Aggregate Bond Index;5 and
+a) 85% allocation to the Bloomberg Barclays Global Aggregate Bond Index; and

-From January 2000 through June 2019, this portfolio, consisting of dedicated capital-preservation and return-seeking allocations, would have produced a better risk/return trade-off relative to a range of government bond, investment-grade corporate, and high-yield indices (Figure 2)—and with correlations of only 0.13 and 0.18 to US and global equities, respectively.6 Additionally, over the five years ended June 30, 2019, this simple, static blend of indices would have achieved risk-adjusted returns well within the top decile of the eVestment Core Bond Plus universe, along with volatility in the top quintile.7
+From January 2000 through December 2019, this portfolio, consisting of dedicated capital-preservation and return-seeking allocations, would have produced a better risk/return trade-off relative to a range of government bond, investment-grade corporate, and high-yield indices (Figure 2)—and with correlations of only 0.12 and 0.17 to US and global equities, respectively.5 Additionally, over the five years ended December 31, 2019, this simple, static blend of indices would have achieved risk-adjusted returns within the top quintile of the Morningstar Intermediate Core-Plus Bond category.6

 ■ Bank Loans = Credit Suisse Leveraged Loan Index